-Our draft methodology for new connections to new developments is based on the current developer charges methodology.
-The methodology remains sound, subject to:
+Our methodology for new connections to new developments is based on the previous developer charges methodology.
+While the methodology remains sound, we have:

-- ▼ updating its parameters to ensure ongoing currency - ▼ amending it to preclude negative prices, and - ▼ making its procedural requirements more flexible.
+- ▼ updated its parameters to ensure ongoing currency - ▼ amended it to preclude negative prices, and - made its procedural requirements more flexible.